 - Overall earring length - 1 5/8 inch

 - Dangle drops - 1 1/8 inch long x 5/8"+/- wide

 - Fluted ball beads

 - Hand forged snipped bud head pins

-Shipping within 1 to 3 business days after we receive your order, your earrings will arrive in a neutral, natural tan color jewelry presentation box similar to this one:
+Your earrings will arrive in a neutral, natural tan color jewelry presentation box similar to the one shown in the photo.

 - First appearing in India sometime between 2000 and 1000 B.C., Dzi - pronounded Zee and traditionally "dZi" or "gZi"- are believed to have made their way to Tibet from Persia as "spoils" by raiding Tibetan soldiers.

 - In Tibet, the ancient Dzi were thought to be petrified insects and were presented as gifts to bring health and good fortune, as well as protection, to Tibetans with good karma.